 - provide educational programs that improve safety, productivity and environmental stewardship of the industry work force;

-- identify short and longer term issues facing the cotton industry and then develop and implement projects to address issues or needs;
+- identify short-term and longer-term issues facing the cotton industry and then develop and implement projects to address issues or needs;

 - develop and provide funding for programs to help influence industry and government research;